xinwenfu/VChat_TRUN/README.md

 4. Run VChat directly or Examine Immunity Debugger with a Break Point during Exploit

 Now we cn run VChat directly.
 Alternatively, we can run VChat in Immunity Debugger and examine a few things.
+So the follwing steps are optional.

    1. As done previously goto the `jmp esp` instruction